camunda/camunda-docs/docs/reference/feel/what-is-feel.md

 ---
 id: what-is-feel
 title: What is FEEL?
-slug: /reference/
 ---

 FEEL (Friendly Enough Expression Language) is a part of the [DMN specification](http://www.omg.org/spec/DMN/) of the OMG.
 It is designed to write expressions for decision tables and literal expressions in a simple way what can easily understand by business professionals and developers.

 ## Unary Tests vs. Expression

 FEEL has two entry points: unary-tests and expressions.

 ### Unary Tests